 Steps for applying for transfer credit:

-- Fill out and submit a Request for Transfer Credit form to the Office of the Registrar.
-Bring the form to the front counter of the Office of the Registrar, email it to email@example.com, or fax it to 403-297-4887.
+Fill out and submit a Request for Transfer Credit form to the Office of the Registrar.
+Bring the form to the front counter of the Office of the Registrar or email it to email@example.com in a PDF (Adobe) format.
 There is no fee to apply for transfer credit.

-- Apply for transfer credit at the same time you apply for admission to your Bow Valley College career program.
-Applications for transfer credit will be accepted up until the add/drop deadline for each semester.
-We can accept supporting documents (transcripts, course outlines) needed for evaluation up to one week after the application deadline.
+Applications for transfer credit along with required supporting documents (official or attested transcripts, course outlines) can be received until the add/drop deadline for each term.
 If you are requesting transfer credit for a large number of courses that require a course outline review, you should submit your transfer application as early as possible to allow time for the review to take place.

-- You will need official, final grades on any courses you're applying to receive transfer credit for by the start date of the semester you're applying for (for example, January 7, 2015).
-If there is no grade by that date, your request will be denied.
+- You will need official transcripts showing final grades on any courses you're applying to by the start date of the term you're applying for.
+If the transcript submitted shows “In Progress, or Enrolled” by the start date of the term on the courses being reviewed, your request will be denied.

 Things to consider